-There are 3 major ethnic groups in Nigeria: the Hausa-Fulani, the Igbo and the Yoruba and all together, these three groups constitute about 70 per cent of the population of Nigeria.
+Nigeria is a West African country located in the southern coastal part of western Africa.
+The capital of Nigeria is Abuja and Lagos is the country’s largest city.
+As mentioned earlier, there are 3 major ethnic groups in Nigeria: the Hausa-Fulani, the Igbo and the Yoruba and all together, these three groups constitute about 70 percent of the nation’s population.

-The distribution of Nigerian people among the remaining ethnic groups is in such a way that 10 per cent is constituted by some other groups numbering more than 1 million each.
-These include the Ibibio, Kanuri, Tiv etc. More than 300 other ethnic groups constitute the outstanding 20 per cent of the population.
+The distribution of Nigerian people among the remaining ethnic groups is in such a way that 10 percent is constituted by some other groups numbering more than 1 million each.
+These include the Ibibio, Kanuri, Tiv etc. More than 300 other ethnic groups constitute the outstanding 20 percent of the population.

 The South Western part of Nigeria is home to most Yorubas and they are among the group of Nigerian people where culture is still pretty much preserved.
 They are well involved in arts and have a long history of poetry, beadwork, metalwork, weaving and mask making.
 The typical artwork of Yoruba is made to honour the ancestors and gods as they believe in a lot of deities.
 Yorubas, just like the Greeks, have over 400 deities, so there are a lot of artworks and sculptures to be made.